 Fire Safety – Candle Safety

-From 2009-2013, U.S. fire departments responded to an estimated 9,300 home structure fires that were started by candles.
-These fires caused 86 deaths, 827 injuries and $374 million in direct property damage.
-Candles caused 3% of reported home fires, 3% of home fire deaths, 6% of home fire injuries, and 5% of the direct property damage from home fires during this period.
+From 2014-2018, U.S. fire departments responded to an estimated 7,610 home structure fires that were started by candles per year.
+These fires caused an annual average of 81 deaths, 677 injuries, and $278 million in direct property damage.

-Candles may be pretty to look at but they are a cause of home fires — and home fire deaths.
+Candles may be pretty to look at, but they can cause home fires — and home fire deaths.
 Remember, a candle is an open flame, which means that it can easily ignite anything that can burn.